njazz/ceammc-pdobject-class-wrapper/README.md

   * docs for classes in namespaces are generated with wrong names
   * docs are not generated for functions with templated types as args or return
   * some types don't register as correct and output NULL DataAtom
+  * objects report false "bad message format" error when function accepts vectors
+  * messages with wrong arg count are truncated to last elements, this should be fixed

 ---